vonneudeck/wally-wiki/Live-training-on-Linux.md

 _Note: The snippet above defines rules for both the Ergodox EZ and the Planck EZ.
 Feel free to only copy the block relevant to you._

 **WARNING:** On the latest Ubuntu versions and its derivatives, browsers are installed via snapd.
-In the Software Package manager GUI, find your browser's page and click the "Permissions button", then tick the toggle "Access USB hardware directly" on
+In the Software Package manager GUI, find your browser's page and click the "Permissions button", then tick the toggle "Access USB hardware directly".